Browser Passwords Remain Hacker Favorite

 Deploy an enterprise password manager with mandatory usage policies.
 Keeper, 1Password, Bitwarden, and Dashlane all provide centralized management, policy enforcement, and audit trails showing who accessed what credentials and when.
 These tools use encryption keys derived from master passwords that never leave user devices.
 They require explicit authentication before revealing any saved credentials.
 An attacker who compromises a device still cannot access the password vault without additional authentication factors.

 Schedule mandatory password migration sessions where IT staff actively remove every saved password from every browser on every device.
 Do not send instructions for employees to do this themselves.
 Do it for them.
 Export existing credentials from browsers into the password manager, verify the migration succeeded, then delete every browser-stored credential.
 This cannot be optional.
 This cannot be self-service.
 This must be enforced systematically across the entire firm.
+For step-by-step instructions, see our guide on how to remove saved passwords from browsers.

 For browser extension-based password managers, reconfigure site access settings to require manual interaction.
 On Chromium-based browsers like Chrome and Edge, navigate to extension settings, select site access, and choose the on-click option.
 This prevents the extension from autofilling credentials unless the user explicitly clicks the toolbar icon.
 The additional step blocks clickjacking attacks that rely on invisible autofill triggers.